GabMartino/TransformerForDummies/README.md

     5.9975
     \end{bmatrix}$$

-This new vector represents a weighted combination of the values of $V$, in fact the first component consider only the first value, the second component is the weighted sum of the first two component, and so on...
+This new vector represents a weighted combination of the values of $V$, in fact the first component consider only the first value, the second component is the weighted sum of the first two components, and so on...

-### 2) **The Padding Mask exists!!**
+### The Padding Mask

-The padding mask has a trivial reason on why it exists: **not all the sentences have the same lenght!**. **BUT WAIT!**
+The padding mask has a trivial reason on why it exists: **not all the sentences have the same lenght!** **BUT WAIT!**

 For this reason, we:
-- Add padding tokens to bring all the sentences to have the same lenght;
+- **Add padding tokens to bring all the sentences to have the same lenght;**
-- create a mask that "block" the softmax function to consider this token that are uninformative.
+- **Create a mask that "block" the softmax function to consider this token that are uninformative.**

 ## The Padding Mask: requires a paragraph for itself...
 Q&A
 ### 1) What if I do not want to use multiple sentences??
 That means BATCH SIZE = 1?